karsumit94/andrewholsted.github.io/_posts/2013-02-28-Authenticating-with-the-GitHub-API.md

 ---
 layout: "post"
-title: "Authenticating with the GitHub API."
+title: "Authenticating with the GitHub API"
 meta-description: "How to authenticate with the GitHub API using Javascript."
 tags: "GitHub, Javascript"
 ---